NeuManifold: Neural Watertight Manifold Reconstruction with Efficient and High-Quality Rendering Support: Network Architecture

 We use the Vector-Matrix (VM) decomposition in TensoRF, which factorizes a tensor into multiple vectors and matrices along the axes as in Equation 3 of the TensoRF paper.
 The feature $\mathcal{G}_c(\mathbf{x})$ generated by VM decomposition is concatenated with the viewing direction $d$ and put into the MLP decoder $S$ for the output color $c$:

 We also apply frequency encodings (with Sin and Cos functions) on both the features $\mathcal{G}_c(\mathbf{x})$ and the viewing direction $d$.
 We use a $300^3$ dense grid to represent the scenes in NeRF-Synthetic and use 2 frequencies for features and 6 frequencies for the viewing direction.
-The detailed network architecture is shown in Table~\ref{tab:supp_tensorf}.
+The detailed network architecture is shown in Tab.~\ref{tab:supp_tensorf}.
 As for Mip-NeRF 360 and LLFF datasets we use a $512^3$ dense grid to represent the unbounded indoor scenes and do not use frequency encodings.

-\paragraph{Fast.} The fast version shares similar architecture and positional encoding setups with the high-quality version before the MLP decoder but uses the spherical harmonics (SH) function as $\mathcal{G}_c$ instead, as shown in Table~\ref{tab:supp_tensorf}.
+\paragraph{Fast.} The fast version shares similar architecture and positional encoding setups with the high-quality version before the MLP decoder but uses the spherical harmonics (SH) function as $\mathcal{G}_c$ instead, as shown in Tab.~\ref{tab:supp_tensorf}.

+\paragraph{Quality Speed Trade-off} We also show the model rendering quality and speed after deployment in Tab.~\ref{tab:trade-off}.